-Description Displays cache usage statistics regarding metadata descriptors for indexes, objects, and databases. sp_monitorconfig also reports statistics on auxiliary scan descriptors used for referential integrity queries, and usage statistics for transaction descriptors and DTX participants.
+Displays cache usage statistics regarding metadata descriptors for indexes, objects, and databases. sp_monitorconfig also reports statistics on auxiliary scan descriptors used for referential integrity queries, and usage statistics for transaction descriptors and DTX participants.

-Syntax sp_monitorconfig "configname" [, "result_tbl_name"]
+sp_monitorconfig "configname"[, "result_tbl_name"][, "full"]

-Parameters configname
+configname

-is either all, or part of the configuration parameter name whose monitoring information is being queried.
+is either all, or part of the configuration parameter name with the monitoring information that is being queried.
 Valid configuration parameters are listed in the "Usage" section.
 Specifying all displays descriptor help information for all indexes, objects, databases, and auxiliary scan descriptors in the server.